IvanBongiorni/TensorFlow2.0_Notebooks/README.md

 ### WARNING:
 In this Notebook I will just skim through the main theoretical arguments related to Deep Learning.
-I will assume you already know what are thing like: dense/fully connected layers, gradient descent, dropout, regularization techniques, convolutional and pooling layers, auoencoders, ... you name it.
+I will assume you already know of things like: dense/fully connected layers, gradient descent, dropout, regularization techniques, convolutional and pooling layers, autoencoders, ... you name it.
 It is mostly about models implementation, not about the theory behind them.